 While the popular press frequently treats social media as a homogenous information source, social media sites differ meaningfully along several dimensions including the contributor and consumer base, the length and style of research, the degree of anonymity, the level of moderation, and the platform design.
 Recent work suggests that these differences can have meaningful implications.
-For example, Cookson, Lu, Mullins, and Niessner (2023) find social media sentiment exhibits very minimal correlation across three prominent social media sites (Twitter, StockTwits, and Seeking Alpha), and Bradley, Hanousek Jr., Jame, and Xiao (2023), find that the Gamestop trading frenzy had very different implications for the informativeness of research on Wallstreetbets and Seeking Alpha.
-While this work suggests that differences across social media platforms are important, relatively little is known about what specific features influence social media research.
+For example, Cookson et al. (2023) find social media sentiment exhibits very minimal correlation across three prominent social media sites (Twitter, StockTwits, and Seeking Alpha), and Bradley et al. (2024), find that the Gamestop trading frenzy had very different implications for the informativeness of research on Wallstreetbets and Seeking Alpha.
+While this work suggests that differences across social media platforms are important, relatively little is known about what specific features influence the investment value of social media research.

-In this paper, we explore whether improved access to quantitative research is one feature that influences research production and ultimately enhances the informativeness of social media research.
-Academic research shows that hundreds of different firm characteristics predict stock returns, and recent work suggests that the return predictability is unlikely to be entirely attributable to data mining (McLean and Pontiff, 2016; Chen, 2021; Jensen, Kelly, and Pedersen, 2022).
-These findings point to the possibility that quantitative analysis may continue to contain useful information about future stock returns.
-Further, existing evidence suggests that retail investors, who tend to be the dominant users of social media (Farrell, Green, Jame, and Markov, 2022), are generally not incorporating quantitative signals.
-For example, McLean, Pontiff, and Reilly (2022) find retail investors systematically trade against market anomalies, which suggests that they may benefit the most from greater access to quantitative research.
-On the other hand, simply providing investors access to additional useful information need not improve financial decision making, particularly when the information provided is relatively complex (see, e.g., Hasting, Madrian, and Skimmyhorn, 2013; and Fernandes, Lynch Jr, and Netemeyer, 2014 for a review of the financial education literature).
+In this paper, we explore whether improved access to quantitative research is one feature that enhances the value of social media research.
+Academic research shows that hundreds of different firm characteristics predict stock returns, and recent studies emphasize that this predictability is not solely due to data mining (McLean and Pontiff, 2016; Chen, 2021; Jensen, Kelly, and Pedersen, 2023).
+Thes findings suggest that quantitative analysis may continue to predict stock returns.
+Further, existing evidence finds that retail investors, who tend to be the dominant users of social media (Farrell et al.